nyc432/section3/README.md

     yyyy-mm-ddthh-mm.md

 Why the "t" you may ask?
+Because if I put a dash in that spot a file name otherwise identical to one that works and then do

+    zola serve

+it isn't reachable at the URL.
+I have absolutely no idea why this would be the case.
+It's bizarre but it appears to be the way it is.

 They must have frontmatter like